christianhg/brummefar.dk/src/pages/immutable-javascript.md

 It becomes apparent that `tail` can be referred to what is normally known as an **impure function**.
 It's concern should be to take an array as it's input and return the tail of that array.
 But as a bonus it has the side-effect of modifying the original array too.

-Some (unfortunately crafted) stateful programs may rely on side-effects like this, but to preserve immutability it should be avoided.
+Some (unfortunately crafted) stateful programs may rely on side-effects like this, but to maintain sanity it should be avoided.
 Writing `tail` as a **pure function**, the stateless [`Array.prototype.slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) can be put to use:

 ```js
 function tailPure(arr) {